 Marlin is a somewhat small city located in the state of Texas.
 With a population of 5,682 people and three constituent neighborhoods, Marlin is the 319th largest community in Texas.

-Marlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Marlin is a city of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Marlin who work in food service (9.97%), teaching (8.88%), and healthcare suport services (8.55%).
+Unlike some cities, Marlin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marlin are a mix of both white- and blue-collar jobs.
+Overall, Marlin is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Marlin who work in food service (11.14%), office and administrative support (9.16%), and teaching (6.73%).

 Marlin is an extremely ethnically-diverse city.
 The people who call Marlin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marlin residents report their race to be White, followed by Black or African-American.
+The greatest number of Marlin residents report their race to be Black or African-American, followed by White.
 Marlin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.10% of the city’s residents.
-Important ancestries of people in Marlin include Irish, English, French , and Polish.
+People of Hispanic or Latino origin account for 32.68% of the city’s residents.
+Important ancestries of people in Marlin include Irish, English, French , and Italian.

 The most common language spoken in Marlin is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Urdu.